andy-twosticks/pod4/md/fixme.md

 * PgInterface works pretty well for the PG gem, but not the pg_jruby gem.
 We need to take a rather more paranoid approach to the thing; how we go about adding test coverage for this I have literally no idea...

+* TinyTDS just updated to 1.0 and ... fell over.
+We need to work out what's going on there.